Brown County State Park is a rugged oasis for outdoor enthusiasts known for its scenic vistas and stunning fall colors.

 There are three large campgrounds in Brown County State Park with 401 electric campsites, 28 non-electric, 118 equestrian electric, and 86 equestrian non-electric.
 There’s no primitive camping available.

 - Raccoon Ridge Campground

 Camping Fees range from $12 for non-electric to $30 for electric.
 Equestrian camping is $13 to $33.
 Holiday weekends are more expensive.
 Visit the Indiana DNR site for information and to reserve a site.

 Places to stay in Brown County

-In addition to Abe Martin Lodge and the campgrounds, there are a few different place to stay near Brown County State Park.
+In addition to Abe Martin Lodge and the campgrounds, there are a several different place to stay in Brown County, Indiana.

 Brown County State Park Admission

 Like all of Indiana’s state parks, there’s an admission fee.